MISRA® provides coding guidelines for C and C++.

 📕 Related White Paper: How to Comply With the ISO 26262 Standard

-What Are MISRA C Rules?
+What Are MISRA C Rules for the MISRA C Standard?
 And MISRA C Rules With Examples

 MISRA C is the most widely used set of coding guidelines for C around the world.
 There have been three releases of the MISRA C standard.